 For tax purposes, your property is classified as either "real" property, or personal property.
 Real property, or real estate, includes land, buildings, and items attached to the land.
 Personal property includes things that can be owned, but are not attached to land.
 For example, at home, your personal property includes your sofa, your clothes, and other items.
 These items are not taxed for property tax purposes in Texas.
 But personal property used to produce income is taxable and must be reported.
 This includes furniture and fixtures used at your place of business, and items used to produce income such as equipment, machinery, computers, inventory, raw materials, finished goods, and work in process.
 The only time you are not required to report is when the total value of all your business personal property combined is less than five hundred dollars.

 Question 3.
 What are the important dates and deadlines?

 There are four important dates and deadlines you need to know about.

 The first is January 1.
 All property is valued as of its status on January 1st of the year.
 This allows for the fact that property you own, especially inventory, can vary in value during the tax year.
 January 1st is the official appraisal date.

-May 1.
-If you need more time to render your property you may request a 30-day extension.
+May 15.
+If you need more time to report your property you may request a 30-day extension.
 You must make this request in writing to the appraisal district by April 1.
-Your new rendition deadline would now be May 1.
+Your new rendition deadline would now be May 15.